-- which is not to exceed Two Hundred and Fifty Thousand dollars (\$250,000). - Section 69(1) ATA 2018 sets out the duty of DNFBPs to disclose information relating to offences and terrorist acts to the Commission of Police or Director of Public Prosecutions.
+- Section 49(1) of the ATA 2018 sets out the duty of DNFBPs to report the existence of funds from a designated entity, listed entity or from an entity/legal entity that commits, participates, or facilitates terrorist acts or financing of terrorism to the Financial Intelligence Unit.
+Section 49(3) ATA 2018 sets out the fine penalty which is not to exceed Two Hundred and Fifty Thousand dollars (\$250,000). - Section 69(1) ATA 2018 sets out the duty of DNFBPs to disclose information relating to offences and terrorist acts to the Commission of Police or Director of Public Prosecutions.
 Section 69(4) ATA 2018 sets out the penalty of a fine of Ten Thousand Dollars (\$10,000) and imprisonment for two (2) years. - Section 70 ATA 2018 sets out the duty for DNFBPs to disclose information relating to property used for the commission of offences to the Financial Intelligence Unit.
 The penalty for this offence is imprisonment for up to five (5) years (section 70(4) ATA 2018).

-The United Nations (UN) Security Council Resolution 1267 (UNSCR) and its subsequent resolutions has produced a list of designated persons/countries with known or suspected terrorist connections.
+The United Nations (UN) Security Council Resolution 12674 (UNSCR) and its subsequent resolutions has produced a list of designated persons/countries with known or suspected terrorist connections.
 The Resolutions require countries to freeze, without delay, the funds or other assets and to ensure that no funds or other assets are made available, directly or indirectly, to or for the benefit of any person or entity designated by or under the authority of the UNSCR.
 This list is updated periodically and is forwarded to the UN's contact in each jurisdiction.
-The National Identified Risk Framework https://www.un.org/securitycouncil/content/resolutions-0 (see for any other subsequent Resolutions); Please refer to the CC Codes of Practice.

-Coordinator (NIRFC) shall be responsible for maintaining a list of designated entities as provided by the UN; ensuring that the list remains current; circulating the list without delay upon receipt to financial institutions; requesting information on whether any designated entity on the list has funds in The Bahamas; and maintaining a consolidated list of all orders issued by the court and circulating the same to all financial institutions.
+The National Identified Risk Framework Coordinator (NIRFC) shall be responsible for maintaining a list of designated entities as provided by the UN; ensuring that the list remains current; circulating the list without delay upon receipt to financial institutions; requesting information on whether any designated entity on the list has funds in The Bahamas; and maintaining a consolidated list of all orders issued by the court and circulating the same to all financial institutions.
 Further, the FIU shall be responsible for furnishing the Attorney General with the information required to facilitate an application under section 45 of the ATA where anyone, as designated on the list, has funds in The Bahamas.
 Government Agencies should refer to section 44 of the ATA for specific details regarding the reporting obligation in accordance with the law.